-At December 31, 2015, our unsecured debt consisted of \$13.5 billion of senior unsecured notes of the Operating Partnership, net of discounts, \$1.2 billion outstanding under the Operating Partnership's \$4.0 billion unsecured revolving credit facility, or Credit Facility, \$240.0 million outstanding under an unsecured term loan, and \$878.7 million outstanding under the Operating Partnership's global unsecured commercial paper note program, or Commercial Paper program.
+At December 31, 2015, our unsecured debt consisted of \$13.5 billion of our senior unsecured notes, net of discounts, \$1.2 billion outstanding under our \$4.0 billion unsecured revolving credit facility, or Credit Facility, \$240.0 million outstanding under an unsecured term loan, and \$878.7 million outstanding under our global unsecured commercial paper note program, or Commercial Paper program.
 The December 31, 2015 balance on the Credit Facility included \$237.8 million (U.S. dollar equivalent) of Euro-denominated borrowings and \$184.8 million (U.S. dollar equivalent) of Yen-denominated borrowings.
-At December 31, 2015 the outstanding amount under the Commercial Paper program was \$878.7 million, of which \$188.1 million was related to the U.S. dollar equivalent of Euro-denominated notes.
-Foreign currency denominated borrowings under both the Credit Facility and Commercial Paper program are designated as net investment hedges of a portion of our international investments.
+At December 31, 2015 the outstanding amount under the Commercial Paper program was \$878.7 million, of which \$188.1 million was related to the U.S. dollar equivalent of Euro-denominated borrowings under both the Credit Facility and Commercial Paper program are designated as net investment hedges of a portion of our international investments.

-On December 31, 2015, we had an aggregate available borrowing capacity of \$4.6 billion under the Credit Facility and the Operating Partnership's \$2.75 billion supplemental unsecured revolving credit facility, or Supplemental Facility, and together with the Credit Facility, the Credit Facilities.
+On December 31, 2015, we had an aggregate available borrowing capacity of \$4.6 billion under the Credit Facility and our \$2.75 billion supplemental unsecured revolving credit facility, or Supplemental Facility, and together with the Credit Facility, the Credit Facilities.
 The maximum aggregate outstanding balance under the two Credit Facilities during the year ended December 31, 2015 was \$1.8 billion and the weighted average outstanding balance was \$1.2 billion.
 Letters of credit of \$36.9 million were outstanding under the two Credit Facilities as of December 31, 2015.